 This movement is a little schizophrenic.
 It contains music of great beauty, together with some aggressive passages.

 The final movement starts with a solo cello in the low register.
 Slowly, some string sound effects appear, leading to a very sombre mood.
 The violin makes its entry, conversing with the cello.
 This is a most enthralling section.
 The intensity slowly increases and the violin rises above the ensemble.
 A change in tonality leads to a different mood, however the violin still dominates.
 Now the cello enters with great force, leading to a crescendo with the violin eventually prevailing.
 The intensity drops back to nothing and the cello burbles in the background while the violins feature with beguiling melodies.
 There is a touch of atonality in this relatively quiet section which ultimately leads into a solo violin passage.
 The sparse feeling lifts for a time, only to return to two violins gently sounding over the cello to conclude the piece.

 This is fabulous music.
 I may discuss some of Salmanov’s more modern works in the future.

-These works are available on Amazon UK and US as The Complete String Quartets Volumes 1 & 2 on the Northern Flowers label, by the Taneyev SQ.
+These works are available on Amazon UK and US as The Complete String Quartets Volumes 1 & 2 on the Northern Flowers label, by the Taneyev String Quartet.
 Vol. 1 contains Quartets 1-3.
 The whole six quartets are available on Spotify and earsense, with several single movements on YouTube.